Gdoc/Admin

 The chart above also shows the dramatic progress that was recently achieved.
 Most children in the world still died at extremely high rates well into the 20th century.
 Even as recently as 1950 – a time that some readers might well remember – one in four children died globally.

 More recently, during our lifetimes, the world has achieved an entirely unprecedented improvement.
-In a brief episode of human history the global death rate of children declined from around 50% to 4%.
+In a brief episode of human history, the global death rate of children declined from around 50% to 4%.

-After millennia of suffering and failure, the progress against child mortality is for me one of the greatest achievements of humanity.
+After millennia of suffering and failure, the progress against child mortality is, for me, one of the greatest achievements of humanity.

 This is not an improvement that is only achieved by a few countries.
 The rate has declined in every single country in the world.